vetchium/vetchium/TASKS.md

 - [] Better Email Templates
 - [] Database Profiling and Indexes
-- [] CandiateOffer RSVP and some signing (Docusign, Zohosign, etc.) integrations
+- [] CandidateOffer RSVP and some signing (Docusign, Zohosign, etc.) integrations
 - [] Find good matches for suitable Openings for HubUsers
 - [] Scoring of match for Applicants that is beyond just text compare !?
 - [] Academia support to add educational institutions, degrees, etc.